End-to-End Whisper to Natural Speech Conversion using Modified Transformer Network: Experiments

-The residual dropout was applied to the output of each sub-layer before it is added to the residual connection and normalized.
-The dropout probability was set to $P_{drop}$ = 0.1.
-The batch size is set to $128$ and the each of the model variation listed in Table~\ref{tab:trainMod} was trained for $80$ epochs.
-For the network parameters, the number of layers in encoder and decoder is set to 6.
-Auxiliary decoder contains a total of 3 layers.
-Outputs of each sub-layer are either 80 or 24 dimensional vectors corresponding to MFCC or Smoothed spectral feature inputs respectively.
-The number of heads used to split before applying the attention mechanism is empericaly set to 8. \\ Finally, we trained our models on one machine with 8 NVIDIA P40 GPUs.
-Each training step took about an average of 4200 $seconds$ for our trained models.
+We've used the hyper-parameter settings as in~\cite{vaswani2017attention}.
+Adam optimizer~\cite{kingma2014adam} values are set with $\beta_{1} = 0.9$, $\beta_{2} = 0.98$ and $\epsilon = 10^{-9}$.
+The dropout probability ($P_{drop}$) was set to 0.1.
+Encoder and decoder stack consists of six (ie., N=6) identical layers each.
+Three (ie., N=3) identical layers are stacked to create auxiliary decoder.
+The number of heads used to split before applying the attention mechanism is empirically set to eight.
+The model variations listed in Table~\ref{tab:trainMod} were trained for $80$ epochs.
+We trained our models on one machine with eight NVIDIA P40 GPUs.
+Each training epoch took about an average of 4200 $seconds$.